-This 2.5 day workshop will feature talks from experts who are using genomics to address questions in physiology, ecology, and evolution, a tour of the Broad sequencing facilities, lightning talks by workshop participants, and a series of breakout sessions.
+This two-day workshop will feature talks from experts who are using genomics to address questions in physiology, ecology, and evolution, a tour of the Broad sequencing facilities, lightning talks by workshop participants, and a series of breakout sessions.
 We hope you will be able to join us!

 The 2021 g2p2pop workshop will introduce participants to

 - Next-generation sequencing technologies.